OpenEvalProject/evals/manuscripts/elife-61077/v2/manuscript.md

 Overall, better individual learning predicted a greater increase in memory for cue events (linear regression: β = 0.02, t = 3.07, p=0.002), but not for outcome events (β = 0.001, t = 0.24, p=0.81; interaction between event type and learning performance: β = −0.01, t = −2.29, p=0.02).
 This relationship was stronger in the incidental memory task (β = 0.02, t = 3.61, p<0.001; see Figure 3—figure supplement 1B) than in the instructed one (β = −0.004, t = −0.61, p=0.55, Figure 3—figure supplement 1A; interaction between instructed-incidental memory and learning performance: β = 0.03, t = 2.61, p=0.009), and in the 40¢−60¢ condition, the more difficult learning task, relative to the 20¢−80¢ condition (40¢−60¢ condition: β = 0.03, t = 4.57, p<0.001; 20¢−80¢ condition: β = 0.01, t = 1.50, p=0.13; interaction between condition and learning performance: β = −0.04, t = −3.17, p=0.002).
 These results confirm that more learning led to a greater increase in memory for cue events.
 Furthermore, it suggests that the difference in results between the instructed and incidental memory versions of the 40¢−60¢ condition could be accounted for by worse learning performance.
 In this condition, there is a strong relationship between learning performance and learning-modulated cue memory: here, only a minority of participants who had learned to separate the values of the scene categories showed an increase in cue memory over learning, leading to an overall lack of effect at the group level.

-## Memory results by reward prediction error
+### Memory results by reward prediction error

 We investigated the effects of trial-by-trial reward prediction errors at cue and outcome in two ways, and modeled Experiment 1 and the instructed and incidental memory versions of Experiment 2 separately (see ‘Materials and methods’ for details).
 First, we used mixed-effects linear regression modeling to test the overall effects of RPEs on memory, including interactions between cue and outcome events, and then examined the effects of RPEs on cue and outcome memory separately.
 This resulted in three mixed-effects regression models for each experiment.
 We report model estimates and significance testing for these tests.
 Second, we ran three Bayesian hierarchical models (again, one model per experiment) including all RPEs as regressors and using a confound regressor to control for the, on average, better memory for cue events.
 We report the median (measure of centrality, ‘M’) and the high-density interval (measure of uncertainty, ‘HDI’) from the posterior parameter distributions generated by the Bayesian hierarchical model.

-## Unsigned but not signed reward prediction errors at outcome enhanced memory
+#### Unsigned but not signed reward prediction errors at outcome enhanced memory

 In all experiments, we found that unsigned outcome RPEs enhanced memory for outcome images (outcome memory as a function of |outcome RPE|, Experiment 1: M = 0.14, HDI [0.06, 0.23], β = 0.19, t = 3.51, p<0.001, Figure 4A; Experiment 2 - instructed memory: M = 0.14, HDI [0.05, 0.23], β = 0.09, t = 2.59, p=0.009, Figure 4D; Experiment 2 - incidental memory: M = 0.13, HDI [0.06, 0.19], β = 0.11, t = 3.01, p=0.003, Figure 4D).

 ![Figure 4.](https://cdn.elifesciences.org/articles/61077/elife-61077-fig4-v2.jpg)

-**Figure 4.:** A–B) and Experiment 2 (C-F, yellow background indicates incidental memory version).Distributions significantly above or below zero indicate an effect, black stars indicate significance: p<0.1∼, p<0.05*, p<0.01**.
+**Figure 4.:** Distributions significantly above or below zero indicate an effect, black stars indicate significance: p<0.1∼, p<0.05*, p<0.01**.
 Unsigned outcome RPEs (A,D) increased memory for outcome events, whereas signed outcome RPEs (B,F) did not.
 Signed cue RPEs (E) boosted memory for the cue item, and also enhanced memory for the outcome item in the instructed memory version.
 Unsigned cue RPEs (C) additionally, and separately, enhanced memory for cue events in the incidental memory version of the task; this effect was trending in increasing cue and outcome events in the instructed memory task.

 Unsigned outcome RPEs in Experiment 1 resulted from either reward variance or changes to the underlying distribution of the mean.
 We found separate effects of RPEs due only to reward variance and those due to change points on increasing memory for outcome images (outcome memory as a function of variance RPEs: β = 0.14, t = 2.38, p=0.02; outcome memory as a function of change-point RPEs: β = 0.24, t = 2.08, p=0.04).